#UnityIntheMusicCommunity and #MakingMusicIsAProfession

 SPECIAL MEETINGS.
 Special meetings may be held on the date and at the time fixed by the Board of Directors or the Chairperson of the Board (or, if there is no Chairperson, by the President).
 Special meetings may be convened by the members entitled to cast 10% of the total number of votes entitled to be cast at such meeting, who may, in writing, demand the call of a special meeting specifying the date and month thereof, which shall not be less than two nor more than three months from the date of such written demand.
 The secretary of the corporation upon receiving written demand shall promptly give notice of such meeting or if they fail to do so within five business days thereafter, any member signing such demand may give such notice.

 PLACE.
 Annual meetings and special meetings shall be held at such place, within or without the State of New York, as the Board of Directors or the Chairperson of the Board or the President may from time to time fix.
 Whenever the directors, the Chairperson of the Board or the President shall fail to fix such place, the meeting shall be held at the office of the Corporation in the State of New York.
+All meetings may be held via videoconference.

 Section 1.5.
 Notice Or Actual Or Constructive Waiver Of Notice.
 Notice of all meetings shall be given, stating the place, date and hour of the meeting, and, unless it is an annual meeting, indicate that it is being issued by or at the direction of the person or persons calling the meeting.
 The notice of an annual meeting shall state that the meeting is called for the election of directors and for the transaction of other business which may properly come before the meeting.
 The notice of a special meeting shall in all instances state the purpose or purposes for which the meeting is called, and, at any such meeting, only such business may be transacted which is related to the purpose or purposes set forth in the notice.
 A copy of the notice of any meeting shall be given to each member at his or her address, including upon effectiveness of the Nonprofit Revitalization Act of 2013 (the “Revitalization Act”) on July 1, 2014, facsimile telecommunications or electronic mail as it appears on the record of members or, if he or she shall have filed with the Secretary of the Corporation a written request that notices be sent to some other address, then directed to him or her at such other address.
 The notice shall be given personally or by first class or overnight mail or, upon effectiveness of the Revitalization Act, by facsimile telecommunications or electronic mail if a member has provided the Corporation with an email address or fax number) not less than ten or more than fifty days before the date of the meeting.
 If mailed by any other class of mail, it shall be given not less than thirty nor more than sixty days before such date.
 Notice by mail shall be deemed to be given when deposited, with postage thereon prepaid, in a post office or official depository under the exclusive care and custody of the United States Postal Service.
 Notice shall not be deemed to have been given by facsimile telecommunications or electronically if the Corporation is unable to deliver two consecutive notices to the member by facsimile telecommunications or electronic mail or the Corporation otherwise becomes aware that notice cannot be delivered to the member by facsimile telecommunications or electronic mail.
 [If, at any time, the membership of the Corporation shall exceed 500 members then notice may be served by publication in lieu of mailing in a newspaper published in New York County, once a week for three successive weeks next preceding the date of the meeting, provided, however, that the Corporation shall also prominently post notice of such meeting on the homepage of any website maintained by the Corporation continuously from the date of publication through the date of the meeting.]
 The Corporation must send notice of meetings by first class mail to any member who requests in writing that such notices be delivered by such method.
 If a meeting is adjourned to another time or place and if any announcement of the adjourned time or place is made at such meeting, it shall not be necessary to give notice of the adjourned meeting unless the Board of directors, after adjournment, fixes a new record date for the adjourned meeting.
 Notice of a meeting and/or of the lapse of any prescribed period of time need not be given to any member who submits a signed waiver of notice and/or of the lapse of any prescribed period of time before or after the meeting.
 The attendance of a member at a meeting without protesting prior to the conclusion of the meeting the lack of notice of such meeting shall constitute a waiver of notice by such member.